RobVerduijn/ipa_ad_setup_instructions/README-CentOS8_setup.md

 KVM sda image
 --------------

-Create a sparse qcow2 image file on the command line for use by the windows guest.
+Create a sparse qcow2 image file on the command line for use by the linux guest.

 As root issue the next command.